railsuser2014/openobject-doc-book-en/3/3_8/managing_accounts.rst

 .. index:: ledger

-If you want detailed information about a partner you can use the partner ledgers that you reach through the menu :menuselection:`Financial Management --> Reporting --> Partner Accounts --> Partner Ledger`.
+If you want detailed information about a partner you can use the partner ledgers that you reach through the menu :menuselection:`Accounting --> Reporting --> Generic Reporting --> Partners --> Partner Ledger`.

 .. figure::  images/account_partner_ledger.png